Magyartanulas/magyartanulas.github.io/accusative_plurals.md

 * A bal zokni - (the left sock)
 * Egyik cipő - (one of the shoes)

-Last but not least, adjectives before the plural noun are singular, those after are plural.
+Last but not least, if you stress that a noun has a key attribute, the adjective needs to match the amount of nouns.

-* A madarak zöldek - (The birds are green)
+* A madarak zöldek/Zöldek a madarak - (The birds are green)
 * Azok a drága autók magyarok - (Those expensive cars are hungarian)

 ## The Accusative Case